dmbarbour/glas/docs/GlasObject.md

 * *short array* - header (0xA0-0xAF) encodes length of 1 to 16 items, otherwise as array.
 * *binary* - header (0x0B) followed by length (varnat + 1) then by that many bytes.
 Represents a list containing the binary data.
 Each byte corresponds to an 8-bit bitstring, msb to lsb.
 * *short binary* - header (0xB0-0xBF) encodes length of 1 to 16 items, otherwise as binary.
-* *concat* - header (0x0C) followed by offset to list-like value, then immediately by the remainder value.
-A list-like value has a right spine that terminates in a leaf node.
-Logically equivalent to replacing that leaf with the remainder value.
+* *concat* - header (0x0C) followed by offset to a list, then immediately by the remainder value.
+This is logically equivalent to substituting the unit terminal from the list with the remainder.
+(Usually, the remainder is also a list, resulting in logical concatenation.)

-        concat (A,AS) B = (A,concat AS B)
-        concat () B = B
+        concat (A, AS) B = (A, concat AS B) concat ()      B = B

 Indexing of concat nodes will additionally rely on inserting some *list take* nodes (from *Accessors*) to cache size information.